robinsrepository/self-driving-cars-1/README.md

 1. Clone or download the repository.
 2. Open the index.html file in your browser.
-3. Enjoy exploring the different Canvas projects!
+3. Try clicking the buttons and see how it works!